isomerpages/moh-vaccinegov/pages/appeal-for-early-vaccination.md

 (2)	To take up or complete a formal education/vocational programme overseas    | Please submit your application <u>only</u> if you are travelling to take up or completing a formal education/vocational programme. <br> <br>	•	Physical presence in the foreign institution is required to start/complete course<br>•	Physical presence in the foreign institution is required for course examination.  <br>•	Physical presence is required to gain entry to the institution
 (3)	To take up a new job or return to employment overseas    | Take up or return to overseas employment, or be based overseas for work for which working from Singapore is not possible <u> and</u> not going overseas would result in <u>the loss of the job</u>.

- Applications with no supporting documents attached will not be entertained.
+Applications with no supporting documents attached will not be entertained and applications with insufficient documentation may be rejected.
+We are only able to accept English language documentation (please provide translations for non-English documentation).
 All other applications will be considered on an exceptional basis only.

 We will prioritise applicants who are able to receive the full COVID-19 vaccination.
 Please note that for the current vaccines available, two doses are required three to four weeks apart, and require a further two weeks after the second dose to be fully effective.
 To provide sufficient lead time for processing and scheduling, you should submit your request at least **8 weeks** before departure from Singapore.